brettz9/jhtml/README.md

 The following may loosen requirements, but may not be desirable as they would allow expansion of the size of JHTML files.

 1. Loosen requirements to allow dropping the start attribute in `<ol start="0">`?
 For portable proper structural readability, however, this seems like it should stay, even though CSS can mimic the correct 0-indexed display.
-1. Loosen requirements to allow `<span>` on primitives within object keys or object or array keys or values.
+1. Loosen requirements to allow `<span>` on string primitives (for parity with a string at the root) within object keys or object or array keys or values.
 Currently, the shortest possible expression is required behavior.
-1. Loosen requirements to allow explicit `itemprop="string"`, `itemprop="array"`, `itemprop="object"`, etc.?
 1. Allow `<table>` to be used in place of nested `<ol>` arrays especially when there are only two dimensions and the arrays are known to be of equal length at each level (any `<thead>` for visual purposes only but not converted to JSON?).

 The following are possible tightening or other breaking changes:

 1. Disallow comment and processing instruction nodes?
 Despite the precedent with JSON disallowing comments, I am partial to allowing comment nodes in JHTML, despite the burden on implementers, as it is extremely convenient to be able to include such information within data files.
 Of course, they will not be round-trippable with JSON (unless encoded as a legitimate part of the JSON object) since JSON disallows comments.
-1. Require primitives to be within `<data>` elements (but the HTML spec currently requires a `value` attribute which would be redundant with the human-readable value so `<span>` is being used instead)
+1. Require primitives to be within `<data>` elements (but the HTML spec currently requires a `value` attribute which would be redundant with the human-readable value).
+1. Change the Microdata attributes on the root to "data-\*" attributes since the information is not necessarily semantic (and if it is, it is semantic to the specific JSON format).
+Although the "data-\*" attributes are supposed to only have meaning within the application (e.g., not to be interpreted in a special way by search engines perhaps), their use would not imply that tools could not parse them in a similar manner.

 The following are other possible changes: